Badges of the United States Navy: Submarine Patrol

 The Submarine Combat Patrol insignia is a breast insignia worn by Navy personnel who have completed war patrols.
 Such patrols were conducted during World War II and this insignia has not been awarded since that time.

 The SSBN Deterrent Patrol insignia or "boomer pin" is a breast insignia worn by Navy personnel of the submarine service who have completed strategic deterrent patrols in nuclear ballistic missile submarines.
 It is the successor to the Submarine Combat Patrol insignia awarded for submarine patrols during World War II.
 Upon the completion of their 20th successful patrol, personnel are upgraded from silver to gold.

+The insignia is the same for both officer and enlisted personnel and is one of only four breast insignia authorized for enlisted personnel that is gold in color.

 Qualified personnel wear the insignia as a secondary device, after the Submarine Warfare device.